 The results will include flanking transmission so the test is for the total transmission between the rooms, not just the partition.

-If the receiving room levels are normalized by adding 10 lg S/A - the Sabine Equation, then room to room variations in the 'field' will not influence the results.
+Normalized the measured sound level differences and impact sound levels in similar dwellings may vary if the sound absorbing materials (soft furnishings) are different.
+However if the receiving room levels are normalized by adding 10 lg (S/A), see the sabine equation, then any room to room variations in the 'field' will not influence the results.

-A0 is the equivalent absorption area in square metres
+Ao is the equivalent sound absorption area in square metres

 V is the volume of the receiving room in cubic metres.